 In district 3, we like to go to COTO, a furniture shop filled with cabinets, side tables, decor and prints.
 The style is leaning more to the contemporary side but they have accessories that will fit any design.
 Coto has a website in Vietnamese and English, but unfortunately, you can’t order directly from the site.

 Feeling Tropic is a interior store in Le Van Mien in District 2.
-It pecializes in locally sourced outdoor furniture.
-Lovely to browse around for your pool beds, lounge chairs, but also baskets and small tables.
+It specializes in locally sourced outdoor furniture.
+Lovely to browse around for your sun loungers, lounge chairs, but also baskets and small tables.

 Great places to have furniture made